Thénardiers: In the musical

 The Thénardiers are featured in the musical based on Hugo's novel.
 They own an inn in the town of Montfermeil, where they have been entrusted with the care of Cosette, Fantine's daughter.
 However, the Thénardiers treat Cosette as a servant whilst pampering their own daughter Éponine.
 They welcome all customers to their inn, but whilst they appear to look friendly and welcoming, they secretly con their customers with watered-down wine, sausages made with horse kidney or cat liver, and extra fees for ridiculous things such as lice, looking in their mirrors, and keeping their windows closed. ("Master of the House").
 One night after sending Cosette out to draw water from the well, she returns to them in the company of Valjean.
-Valjean tells them of Fantine's passing and initially requests to take Cosette with him, but the Thénardiers attempt to con Valjean, deceivingly claiming they love Cosette as if she was their own daughter, have had to purchase expensive medicine to treat her for frequent illness, and are worried about the treacherous people she may encounter in the outside world ("The Thénardier Waltz of Treachery").
-In the end, Valjean offers 1500 francs to take Cosette, and delighted with the money, the Thénardiers hand her over without question.
+Valjean tells them of Fantine's death and initially requests to take Cosette with him, but the Thénardiers attempt to con Valjean, falsely claiming they love Cosette as if she was their own daughter, have had to purchase expensive medicine to treat her for frequent illness, and are worried about the treacherous people she may encounter in the outside world ("The Thénardier Waltz of Treachery").
+In the end, Valjean offers 1500 francs to take Cosette, and, delighted with the money, the Thénardiers hand her over without question.

 Nine years later, they are living in the slums of Paris, having lost their inn.
-One day, they hatch a plan to rob Valjean, whom they have learned is now also living in Paris ("The Robbery").
+One day, they hatch a plan to rob Valjean, who they have learned is now also living in Paris ("The Robbery").
 They disguise themselves as beggars and beg the passing Valjean and Cosette to give them money.
-With the help of robbers Brujon, Babet, Montparnasse, and Claquesous, they surround Valjean and rip open his shirt, revealing the brand on his chest.
-However, Éponine notices the police arriving and warns them, but they are captured by Javert and his constables.
+With the help of robbers Brujon, Babet, Montparnasse, and Claquesous, they surround Valjean and rip open his shirt, revealing the brand on his chest. Éponine notices the police arriving and warns them, but they are captured by Javert and his constables.
 Thénardier tells Javert about Valjean and the brand on his chest and that he is the one who Javert should really arrest, and Javert releases them.

 The Thénardiers then try to rob Valjean again ("The Attack on Rue Plumet").
 Thénardier and his gang of robbers reach the gates of Valjean's house on Rue Plumet, when Éponine intercepts them and tries to force them to leave in order to protect Marius.
 Thénardier refuses to listen and orders Éponine to leave. Éponine is forced to scream in order to get them to leave.
 Thénardier threatens her but is forced to run, and he and his gang escape via the sewers.
 Afterwards, whilst the students plan to build the barricades, the Thénardiers plan to wait underground, in the hope that they will pick up lots of wealth and riches from the dead students after the battle is over ("One Day More").